minishift/minishift/docs/troubleshooting.md

 of Virtual Box or you forgot to use `--vm-driver virtualbox` option when starting minishift.

 We recommend to use `Virtualbox >= 5.1.12` to avoid this issue.

+<a name="users-authentication"></a>
+## Users and authentication

+### Some special characters cause passwords to fail

+Depending on your operating system and shell environment, certain special characters can trigger variable interpolation and therefore cause passwords to fail.

+Workaround: When creating and entering passwords, wrap the string with single quotes in the following format: '&lt;password>'